lexuantunght/mp-pack-cli/README.md

 # To install

-- npm i -D wp-cli
+- npm i -D mp-pack-cli

 # See guide

-- wp-cli help
+- mp-pack-cli help